AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

        A1 : Integer_Access;

     begin
-       --  Allocating an Integer variable on the heap A1 := new Integer;
+       --  Allocating an Integer object on the heap
+       A1 := new Integer;

        declare
-          --  Allocating an Integer variable on the
+          --  Allocating an Integer object on the
           --  stack
           I : Integer;
        begin